Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Results

 \subsection{\methodnameabbrev{} can synthesize phenotypic effects of unseen compounds}

-Together, our previous experiments demonstrate that the \methodnameabbrev{} objective improves image representation learning, as assessed by compound-replicate matching.
-The counterfactual \contrastivenameabbrev{} component of the objective means that \methodnameabbrev{} models should additionally be able to predict the phenotypic effect of compound perturbations.
-As a proof-of-concept test of this capability, we assessed how frequently the counterfactual representations from \methodnameabbrev{} models yield retrieval of a representation from a real image of cells perturbed with the same compound.
-We replicated each of the previous retrieval experiments, except using counterfactual representations instead of real ones.
-For each real perturbation representation originally used in compound-replicate matching, we replaced that representation with a counterfactual representation, using the spatially nearest negative control on the plate map as the basis for generation.
-This set-up enabled direct comparison of retrieval performance with counterfactual representations versus performance with the real perturbation representations, which serves as an upper bound on performance.
+The \contrastivenameabbrev{} loss on the predicted images means that \methodnameabbrev{} models should additionally be able to predict the phenotypic effect of compound perturbations.
+As a proof-of-concept test of this capability, we assessed how frequently the predicted representations from \methodnameabbrev{} models could retrieve a representation from a real image of cells perturbed with the same compound.
+We replicated each of the previous retrieval experiments, except using predicted representations instead of real ones.
+For each real perturbation representation originally used in compound-replicate matching, we replaced that representation with a predicted representation, using the spatially-nearest negative control as the basis for generation.
+This set-up enabled direct comparison of retrieval performance with predicted representations versus real representations.

-We observed that, for seen compounds, retrieval with the counterfactual representations only slightly declined in performance compared to with the real perturbation representations (Table~\ref{table:generated}), even when retrieving across sources and with unseen sources.
-For compounds unseen in training, the decline in performance was more substantial, but, notably, performance with counterfactual representations was still several folds higher than random guessing accuracy.
-These results suggest that \methodnameabbrev{}'s counterfactual generations capture phenotypic effects of compounds seen in training, with some ability to capture the phenotypic impact of completely unseen compounds.
+We observed that, for seen compounds, retrieval with the predicted representations only slightly declined in performance compared to with the real perturbation representations (Table~\ref{table:generated}), even when retrieving across sources and with unseen sources.
+For compounds unseen in training, the decline in performance was more substantial, but, notably, performance with predicted representations was still several folds higher than the accuracy from random guessing.
+These results suggest that \methodnameabbrev{}'s predicted representations capture phenotypic effects of compounds seen in training, with some ability to capture the phenotypic impact of completely unseen compounds.
 However, we caveat that the overall performance is low especially for unseen compounds, suggesting that \methodnameabbrev{} is likely not useful for prediction yet in its current state.